Master Gardener Application

 WHY BECOME A MASTER GARDENER?
 To gain invaluable horticultural information and education, and to contribute to the Sonoma County community -- every year Master Gardeners donate thousands of hours of volunteer service.
 Enjoy working together with a great group of gardening enthusiasts.
 Continue your gardening education indefinitely.
 The application form is at the bottom of this page.

 WHAT TRAINING IS PROVIDED TO NEW MASTER GARDENERS?
-Master Gardeners are given an intensive three month, 110+ hour training program in horticulture.
-The sessions provides a practical course in plant science and horticulture, soil and water management, pest identification and management, plant selection and care, fruit and landscape trees, xeriscape and environmentally-sound garden practices.
-Classes meet twice weekly, with field trips and external training activities in addition to class time.
-A final examination reviews course materials and prepares the trainee to begin the intership year.
+Master Gardeners are given an intensive three month, 100+ hour training program in horticulture.
+Classes commence after the New Year and end before Summer.
+The sessions provide a practical course in plant science and horticulture, soil and water management, pest identification and management, plant selection and care, fruit and landscape trees, xeriscape and environmentally-sound garden practices.
+Classes meet once a week, with field trips and external training activities in addition to class time.
+A final examination reviews course materials and prepares the trainee to begin the internship year.

 WHO ARE THE INSTRUCTORS?
 Instructors are experts in their fields, including University of California faculty and staff, landscape and nursery professionals, and knowledgeable local horticulture educators, as well as experienced Master Gardeners.